n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/README.md

 > ❗I highly recommend creating **your own** cheatsheets.
 This repository is intended to help others, provide examples, show the overall organization, and demonstrate my work and methodologies.

 <br>
-The following links from PortSwigger may be useful:
+The following are basic resources offered by PortSwigger for the exam:

 - [usernames wordlist](https://portswigger.net/web-security/authentication/auth-lab-usernames)
 - [passwords wordlist](https://portswigger.net/web-security/authentication/auth-lab-passwords)